aws-samples/aws-saas-factory-dynamic-policy-generation/README.md

 }
 ```

-(3) Now modify your curl command change the header to any value, --header "X-Tenant-ID: xxxxxxxxx".
-This will cause the
+(3) Now modify your curl command change the X-Tenant-ID header to any value other than the actual tenant,
-code to attempt to retrieve items this tenant doesn't have access to.
+--header "X-Tenant-ID: xxxxxxxxx" for example.
+This will cause the code to attempt to retrieve items this tenant
+doesn't have access to, and will return an error message.

 (4) Confirm the results in your S3 console.
 You should see folders for each of the tenants you created while testing.
 The number of files in the folder matching the tenant your testing should match the number returned by the Lambda.